 This transition has benefited both TA teams and candidates tremendously, yet it’s also important that recruiters take advantage of every available opportunity to let automation do the heavy lifting for them, such as:

 - Setting up automated reminders for hiring manager feedback within the applicant tracking system at either the workflow or system level so that notifications are triggered as soon as established feedback deadlines pass.

 - Using automated self-scheduling functionality, which proved incredibly valuable to virtual recruiting programs, universally.
 This eliminates the delays caused by back-and-forth communications while giving candidates the self-service features they have come to expect in our digital world.

 - Implementing candidate relationship management software with automated talent pools to deliver lists of qualified, interested and available candidates to recruiters.
 Having ready-access to talent that’s already been vetted goes a long way in moving applicants through the hiring process quickly.

 Objective #2: Keep candidates informed of their status.

 Automation is talent acquisition’s friend when it comes to keeping candidates informed of their status, too.
-Given how easy it is to automate candidate communications, it’s surprising to learn the only 66% of candidates responding to the Talent Board’s survey say that they received an automated thank-you message after applying for a role.
+Given how easy it is to automate candidate communications, it’s surprising to learn that only 66% of candidates responding to a recent Talent Board survey say that they received an automated thank-you message after applying for a role.
 Here’s how to close the gap with communications across the entire hiring lifecycle: